Caio99-git/Supermarket-DataInsights/README.md

 ### ➤ Streamlit Dashboard
 1. Navigate to the dashboard/ folder.
 2. Follow the step-by-step instructions in the **dashboard’s own README** to install dependencies and run the app.

+### ➤ Power BI Dashboard
+1. Download the `Supermarket_Analysis.pbix` file from this repository.
+2. Open it with **Power BI Desktop**.
+3. Explore KPIs, product segmentation, sales trends, and profitability interactively.

 ---